ark-mod/ArkBot/README.md

 ## Configuration in config.json (copy defaultconfig.json template file)

-### NOTE: There are quite a few fields that are not covered below and some information may not even be up-to-date.
+### There are quite a few fields that are not covered below and some information may not even be up-to-date.
 Generally sticking to the defaultconfig.json setup with minimal changes according to your environment is the safe bet.

 **All config settings have descriptions that can be found in:** https://github.com/tsebring/ArkBot/blob/master/ArkBot/Config.cs.